Service Level Agreements Explained: How to Write One

 5. Review the service level agreement

-This stage involves inviting all stakeholders for the purpose of reviewing the SLA you created and gathering feedback from them.
-Once stakeholders of both parties agree to the document terms and conditions, you can gather final signatures and distribute the SLA document.
+This stage involves inviting all stakeholders to review the SLA you created and gather feedback from them.
+Once stakeholders of both parties agree to the document's terms and conditions, you can gather final signatures and distribute the SLA document.

 • Customization.
 Admins might want to use SLA features outside of contracts or even add additional criteria to appointments.
 It’s important to be able to set notifications according to necessity rather than being limited by the software.